 Employment misconduct is a phrase used with unemployment benefits in Minnesota.
 As you will see, it can mean just about anything.
 As a result, how events are described is a critical takeaway for applicants to consider.

-So you know, there are 10 things that are not employment misconduct.
+Even more importantly, there are 10 things that are not employment misconduct.
 In other words, if a person in MN gets fired or discharged because their actions can be defined as so, then very likely, that same person is on the right track for benefits.

 Unfortunately, there are thousands of cases (or a legal precedent) that define this list of 10.
 Knowing this list is important.
 Knowing how Minnesota further defines this list is even more important.